cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - user_data - (Optional) User data to add to the instance
 - ssh_key_name - (Optional) Name of the SSH key pair to attach to the instance.
 Mutually exclusive with public_key.
 - public_key - (Optional) Public key to attach to the instance.
 Mutually exclusive with ssh_key_name.
-- purge - (Optional) If true, then it will purge the instance on destruction

 ### Attribute Reference
 - id - ID of instance.